Fortnum and Mason, London: afternoon tea review

-A word of warning: if your tea is booked for Saturday afternoon, chances are you’ll have to wait before your table is ready.
-Sometimes it’s just five minutes, but one experience had us hovering in the reception area outside the lifts for over half an hour.
-Having said that, a (small) wait is worth it for pitch-perfect finger sandwiches – not a curling corner in sight, and filled with the usual suspects, only far more luxurious: rare breed hen egg with cress, and rare roast beef with Café de Paris butter.
-Thick slices of soft smoked salmon, available in Fortnum’s food hall downstairs, are also excellent.
+A (small) wait in the foyer, where you can enjoy the tinkling of a grand piano playing show tunes, is worth it for the pitch-perfect finger sandwiches – not a curling corner in sight, and filled with the usual suspects, only far more luxurious: Suffolk cured ham with piccalilli, and rare bread hen egg with cress.
+Thick slices of soft smoked salmon, available in Fortnum’s food hall downstairs, are also excellent…

-Service is sharp, but sometimes overstretched at the weekends considering the sheer volume of afternoon tea covers.
-If possible, get a corner table furthest away from the reception area for maximum people watching potential.
+Service is discreet yet sharp, with waiters striking a balance between topping up your tea and giving you space to enjoy your three tiers of treats.
+If possible, get a corner table by the window furthest away from the reception area for maximum people watching potential.

-Star of the show: smoked salmon sandwiches and raspberry jam
+Star of the show: smoked salmon sandwiches and lemon curd

 Scone rating: 8/10